Training Analysis

 When And Where?

 All candidates must begin their training analysis on or before the beginning of their first semester of classes and at least six months prior to starting their first psychoanalytic training case.
 Training analyses take place at a frequency of four times weekly, although we recognize that occasional, time-limited modifications of the frame, including changes in frequency and the use of the couch, may be necessary from time to time.
-At a minimum, it is expected that a candidate's personal analysis overlap significantly with their clinical casework and continue throughout most of their years in training.
+At a minimum, it is expected that a candidate's personal analysis overlaps significantly with their clinical casework and continues throughout most of their years in training.

 In the context of the pandemic, training analyses may be conducted remotely or in the office of the analyst, as decided by the analyst and candidate.
 Our training analysts have offices throughout Manhattan.
 A few are located in Westchester.